POK-AV/LTSDV/README.md

 ## Known Issues
 * Propresenter 5 for Windows does not support UTF-8 correctly which makes international characters to be shown incorrectly, e.g. Swedish characters ÅÄÖ are shown as ???.
 This is fixed in propresenter 6.

-* Logging in as user "Alan Moreno" seems to throw an error
+* Sometimes when the dashboard opens it opens in fullscreen, only current fix is to close the Application and reopen it